Go Quickstart

 }

-add a regex here to make sure users are providing a name with only alphanumeric characters:^[A-Za-z0-9]*$
+to make sure users are providing a name with only alphanumeric characters: ^[A-Za-z0-9]+$

 .
-Let's still allow numbers in case you're some tech billionaire's kid.
+Let's still allow numbers in case you are some tech billionaire's kid.

 Run!

-Now let's look at what users of this script will do.
-Click on the Run button to load this script.
+We're done!
+Now let's look at what users of the script will do.
+Click on the Deploy button to load the script.
 You'll see the user input form we defined earlier.

 Fill in the input field, then hit "Run".
 You should see a run view, as well as your logs.
 All script runs are also available in the Runs menu on the left.